Sghosh1999/AWS-Machine-Learning-Tricky-Questions/Data Engineering Question.md

 - [x] Analyse the incoming video streams using Kinesis Video Streams in real time and then send an alert using a downstream EC2 instance
 - [ ] Process the incoming video data using Kinesis Data Analytics to detect anomalies in real time

+**Question 17**
+An e commerce company wants to launch a new cloud-based product recommendation feature for its web application.
+Due to data localization regulations, any sensitive data must not leave its on-premises data center, and the product recommendation model must be trained and tested using nonsensitive data only.
+Data transfer to the cloud must use IPsec.
+The web application is hosted on premises with a PostgreSQL database that contains all the data.
+The company wants the data to be uploaded securely to Amazon S3 each day for model retraining.

+How should a machine learning specialist meet these requirements?

+- [x] Create an AWS Glue job to connect to the PostgreSQL DB instance.
+Ingest tables without sensitive data through an AWS Site-to-Site VPN connection directly into Amazon S3.

+- [ ] Create an AWS Glue job to connect to the PostgreSQL DB instance.
+Ingest all data through an AWS Site- to-Site VPN connection into Amazon S3 while removing sensitive data using a PySpark job.
+- [ ] Use AWS Database Migration Service (AWS DMS) with table mapping to select PostgreSQL tables with no sensitive data through an SSL connection.
+Replicate data directly into Amazon S3.
+- [ ] Use PostgreSQL logical replication to replicate all data to PostgreSQL in Amazon EC2 through AWS Direct Connect with a VPN connection.
+Use AWS Glue to move data from Amazon EC2 to Amazon S3.